nathants/py-web/readme.md

-a simple, data centric web library.
+a minimal, data centric web library.

 readme coming soon, until then read the tests.